Proud Boys: 2017–2018

 At the 2017 March 4 Trump rally in Berkeley, California, Kyle Chapman was recorded hitting a counter-protester over the head with a wooden dowel.
 Images of Chapman went viral, and the Proud Boys organized a crowdfunding campaign for Chapman's bail after his arrest.
 After this, McInnes invited Chapman to become involved with the Proud Boys, through which he formed the Fraternal Order of the Alt-Knights.
 On April 15, 2017, an alt-right rally was organized in Berkeley by the Liberty Revival Alliance, which did not seek or receive a permit, and was attended by members of the Proud Boys, Identity Evropa (an American neo-Nazi group) and Oath Keepers.
 Many of these people traveled to Berkeley from other parts of the country.
 The rally was counter-protested and violence broke out, resulting in 21 people being arrested.

 In June 2017, McInnes disavowed the planned Unite the Right rally in Charlottesville, Virginia.
 However, Proud Boys were at the August 2017 alt-right event, which was organized by white supremacist Jason Kessler.
 Kessler had joined the Proud Boys some time before organizing the event.
 McInnes said he had kicked Kessler out after his views on race had become clear.
 After the rally, Kessler accused McInnes of using him as a "patsy" and said: "You're trying to cuck and save your own ass."
 Alex Michael Ramos, one of the men convicted for the assault of DeAndre Harris which took place at the rally, was associated with the Proud Boys and Fraternal Order of Alt-Knights.

 The Proud Boys have been active for several years in the Pacific Northwest of the United States.
 Starting in September 2017 and continuing into 2018, the Proud Boys participated in several rallies organized by Patriot Prayer in Portland, Oregon, and nearby Vancouver, Washington.
 Scenes of violence from one of these rallies was turned into a sizzle reel for the Proud Boys and was circulated on social media.
 Violence erupted at two events in June 2018, leaving five people hospitalized after the far-right march on June 30 devolved into a riot in downtown Portland.

+2017 AIPAC conference assault

+In March 2017, Brandon David William Vaughan, a member of the Proud Boys' Ottawa chapter, took part in the assault on Kamal Nayfeh, a 55-year-old Palestinian-American community college professor, outside the American Israel Public Affairs Committee (AIPAC) conference in Washington, D.C.; video footage of the incident shows Proud Boys members fighting alongside the Jewish Defense League.